Active Substance: agalsidase alfa

 Replagal is medicine that contains the active substance agalsidase alfa.
 It is available as a concentrate to be made into solution for infusion (drip) into a vein.

 Replagal is used to treat patients who have Fabry disease, a rare inherited disorder.
 Patients with Fabry disease do not have enough of an enzyme called alpha-galactosidase A. This enzyme normally breaks down a fatty substance called globotriaosylceramide (Gb3 or GL-3).
 If the enzyme is not present, Gb3 cannot be broken down and it builds up in the body’s cells, such as kidney cells.

 People with Fabry disease may have a wide range of signs and symptoms, including severe conditions such as kidney failure, heart problems, and stroke.

 The medicine can only be obtained with a prescription.

 Only a doctor who has experience in treating patients with Fabry disease or other inherited metabolic diseases should give Replagal.

 Replagal is given once every 2 weeks as an infusion of 0.2 mg per kilogram body weight over 40 minutes.
 It is intended for long-term use.

 How does Replagal work?

-Replagal is an enzyme replacement therapy.
-Enzyme replacement therapy provides patients with the enzyme they are lacking.
-Replagal is designed to replace the human enzyme, alpha-galactosidase A, which people with Fabry disease are lacking.
-The active substance in Replagal, agalsidase alfa, is a copy of the human enzyme, produced by a method known as ‘recombinant DNA technology’.
-It is made by a cell that has received a gene (DNA), which makes it able to produce the enzyme.
-The replacement enzyme helps to break down the Gb3 and stops it building up (accumulating) in the cells.
+Replagal is an enzyme-replacement therapy.
+Enzyme-replacement therapy provides patients with the enzyme they are lacking.
+Replagal is designed to replace the human enzyme alpha-galactosidase A, which is lacking in people with Fabry disease.
+The active substance in Replagal, agalsidase alfa, is a copy of the human enzyme, produced by a method known as ‘recombinant DNA technology’: it is made by cells that have received a gene (DNA), which makes them able to produce the enzyme.
+The replacement enzyme helps to break down the Gb3 and stops it building up in the cells.